rk83783/mobilefix-pro/README.md

 # MobileFix Pro - Mobile Repair Technician Compatibility Reference

 ## Overview
-MobileFix Pro is a comprehensive technical reference tool designed specifically for mobile repair technicians.
+MobileFix Pro is a comprehensive technical reference tool designed specifically for mobile repair technicians. **This website is for INFORMATION PURPOSES ONLY and does not sell any parts.**

 It provides an extensive database of part compatibility information for various mobile devices, helping technicians quickly identify which parts work with which models.

+## Important Notice
+**THIS IS AN INFORMATION-ONLY WEBSITE**
+- No parts are sold through this platform
+- No shopping cart functionality
+- No payment processing
+- No order management
+- This is purely a reference tool for mobile repair professionals

 ## Features
 - **Compatibility Database**: Extensive database of mobile parts with compatibility information
 - **Search Functionality**: Search by model, part type, or brand
 - **Detailed Part Information**: Specifications, images, and compatibility details
+- **Model-Based Search**: Find all parts compatible with a specific mobile model
+- **Part-Based Search**: Find all models compatible with a specific part
 - **Combo Support**: Common part combinations for popular repairs
-- **Excel Upload**: Upload battery compatibility data from Excel files
+- **Excel Upload**: Upload battery compatibility data from Excel files (Admin only)
 - **Responsive Design**: Works on desktop and mobile devices
 - **Modern UI**: Clean, professional interface with intuitive navigation